 This homemade fire-roasted salsa manages to be sweet, smoky, and spicy all at once thanks to blackening the tomatoes and onions either on the stovetop or the grill and a dose of chipotle in adobo.
-It’s basically the quintessential salsa for dunking, dipping, and dabbling everything from tacos to tortilla chips.
+It’s basically the quintessential salsa for dunking, dipping, and dabbling everything from pork tacos to tortilla chips.

 Fire Roasted Salsa FAQs